kulichin/UnrealFirebaseAuthentication/README.md

 - Microsoft
 - Twitter

-And the following built-in Firebase Authentication methods are available:
+And also the following built-in Firebase Authentication methods are available:
 - Anonymously
 - Phone Number
 - Email/Password